odigij/odigij/README.md

 👾 I'm **Yiğit**.

-🛠️ An back-end developer with a deep passion for building implementing things from scratch.
+🛠️ A back-end developer with a deep passion for building implementing things from scratch.

 🖥️ Arch btw, lol.

 <div align="right">